Can you be decisive without being divisive?

 At the same time, TR’s contemporaries often spoke of his “sweetness.”
 By that they meant something like what we would recognize as “charm,” though perhaps with an added dollop of affection, of warmth.
 Roosevelt strove to master his interactions with others, including adversaries for whom he had little respect.
 The rather spectacular exceptions, when he lost control to anger in public, underscore his ongoing discipline.

-Abraham Lincoln stands as a paragon in this, as in so much else.
+Abraham Lincoln emerges as a paragon in this, as in so much else.
 He said the best way to destroy an enemy is to make him a friend.
 His Second Inaugural address sought to bind the wounds of a feverishly bloody Civil War that was not yet concluded.
 His transition from warlord to peacemaker was presented in the context of a vision he wrought from the chaos and incoherence of battle.

 Ronald Reagan was seen by many as a person of paradox.
 This area touches one of those mysteries.